jaysavsani07/math-metrix/README.md

 **2) Picture Puzzle** : Each shape represents a number.
 You need find number related to each shape and solve the last equation.<br />
 **3) Number Pyramid** : In a number pyramid, the numbers on the lower layers determine the numbers above them.
 Sum of two consecutive cell would be placed on top cell.<br />

+## ⚠️ Warning: This Repository is for Learning Purposes Only ⚠️
+Dear users,

+We would like to emphasize that this repository is intended for educational and learning purposes only.
+It is not meant to be directly used to create or update applications for commercial use, including publishing on app stores like the Android Play Store and/or App Store.

+Please note the following:

+1. **Educational Use Only**: The code and resources provided here are designed to help learners understand concepts and improve their skills.

+2. **Avoid Plagiarism**: Copying and submitting code from this repository as your own for academic or professional purposes is considered plagiarism.
+Make sure to use the knowledge gained here to build your own unique projects.

+3. **Commercial Usage Prohibited**: You are strictly prohibited from using this code to create apps for commercial purposes, including but not limited to monetization through app stores, advertisements, or any other revenue-generating means.

+4. **Contribution Guidelines**: If you wish to contribute to this project, please review the guidelines provided in the repository.
+Contributions should align with the educational and learning focus of this project.

+If you have any questions or concerns about the usage of this repository, please feel free to reach out to us via [Nividata Consultancy](https://www.nividata.com/contact/).

+Thank you for your understanding and cooperation in maintaining the educational integrity of this project.

 ## Crashlytics and Analytics
 To enable Firebase Crashlytics and Analytics, do the following: